 Depending on deals that a website is running, in most cases the beat that you download will be Tagged, meaning that a producer will have a voice tag running throughout the beat to protect their work, in order to remove the tag you will have to purchase a lease.

-How Does Buying Beats Online Work?
+How Does Buying Beats Work?

-To put it simply, when you purchase a beat online you are purchasing a certain level of rights that are laid out by the producer in their leasing terms, generally these rights are known as license levels which are commonly split out into three to four different agreement options priced from high to low, most commonly these will be named, Basic Lease, Premium Lease.
+To put it simply, when you purchase a beat online you are purchasing a certain level of rights that are laid out by the producer in their leasing terms, generally, these rights are known as license levels which are commonly split out into three to four different agreement options priced from high to low, most commonly these will be named, Basic Lease, Premium Lease.
 Unlimited Lease and Exclusive.

-The best way to remember it is with Basic Licenses you will get basic rights, meaning a couple thousands sales and sometimes a set amount of streams, with Premium Leases you get a little bit more for your money such as higher amount of digital sales, and with Unlimited, you’ll be entitled to sell Unlimited copies and have unlimited streams as well as amongst other rights.
+The best way to remember it is with Basic Licenses you will get basic rights, meaning a couple of thousand sales and sometimes a set amount of streams, with Premium Leases you get a little bit more for your money such as the higher amount of digital sales, and with Unlimited, you’ll be entitled to sell Unlimited copies and have unlimited streams as well as amongst other rights.

-Depending on the producers contract different Lease levels will entitle you to certain percentages of Royalties, most commonly all kinds of royalties will be split 50/50 but in order to be 100% sure make sure to read your contract terms before purchasing.
+Depending on the producers’ contract different Lease levels will entitle you to certain percentages of royalties, most commonly all kinds of royalties will be split 50/50 but in order to be 100% sure make sure to read your contract terms before purchasing.

 Do my rights ever run out?